As an Amazon Associate, we may earn commissions from qualifying purchases.

 Best Painkiller for Foot Pain Relief

-If you suffer from any of the above foot conditions, there are various over-the-counter and prescription medications that you can use to treat foot pain as well as other symptoms like inflammation and swelling.
+If you suffer from any of the above foot conditions, there are various over-the-counter and prescription medications that you can use to treat foot pain and other symptoms like inflammation and swelling.

 Lidocaine Ointment for Foot Pain

-One of the most popular lidocaine medication to use is Aspercreme for foot pain.
-The topical ointment is very fast-acting, and can numb the pain by sensitizing nerves.
+One of the most popular lidocaine medications is Aspercreme for foot pain.
+The topical ointment is very fast-acting and can numb the pain by sensitizing nerves.
 Because of this, it has become a popular pain relief ointment for people who suffer from arthritis, joint pain, and diabetic foot pain.